Exposure Effects on Count Outcomes with Observational Data, with Application to Incarcerated Women: Women's Interagency HIV Study Analysis

-The WIHS is a multicenter cohort study of women living with HIV or at risk of acquiring HIV \citep{adimora2018cohort}.
-At each six-month visit, the WIHS collects data regarding women's self-reported incarceration status, sexual behaviors, and substance use behaviors during the prior six month period.
-The methods from Section \ref{sec:counts-methods} were applied to data from the WIHS to estimate the effect of incarceration in the past six months on two outcomes in the subsequent six months: the number of sexual partners (Section \ref{sec:counts-WIHS-Partners}) and the number of cigarettes smoked per day among smokers (Section \ref{sec:counts-WIHS-Cigs}).
+The methods from Section \ref{sec:counts-methods} were applied to data from the WIHS to estimate the effect of incarceration in the past six months on two outcomes in the subsequent six months: the number of male sexual partners (Section \ref{sec:counts-WIHS-Partners}) and the number of cigarettes smoked per day among smokers (Section \ref{sec:counts-WIHS-Cigs}).